 Another enchanting alpine lake in the Valais canton.
 The hike from Arolla is easy and not very long (about 1 11/2 hours), and the views over the Val d’Hérens are magnificent.

 Once you reach the lake, you might wonder why it is named Lac Bleu (Blue Lake), because the shades are more emerald green and turquoise, some of the most beautiful colors I happened to see in mountain lakes.

-If you decide to venture into that lesser known area of Switzerland, donate miss to visit Evolène, a wonderful little town with tradition old timber houses, the wood darkened by the sun, embellished by lovely flowers and other decorations.
+If you decide to venture into that lesser-known area of Switzerland, don’t miss to visit Evolène, a beautiful little town with tradition old timber houses, the wood darkened by the sun, embellished by lovely flowers and other decorations.

 Riffelsee in Zermatt (Valais)

-It’s hard to imagine a more perfect view than seeing one of the most awe-inspiring mountains – the pyramid-shaped Matterhorn – reflecting in a little mountain lake.
+It’s hard to imagine a more breathtaking view than seeing one of the most awe-inspiring mountains – the pyramid-shaped Matterhorn – reflecting in a little mountain lake.

-The access to Riffelsee is straightforward.
-Take the Gornergrat Bahn cog railway and on the way up or down, go off at the Rotenboden station from where you can reach the lake with a very short and easy walk.
-Get your camera ready to capture a picture perfect spot.
+Access to Riffelsee is straightforward.
+Take the Gornergrat Bahn cog railway and on the way up or down, go off at the Rotenboden station from where you can reach the lake with a short and easy walk.
+Get your camera ready to capture a picture-perfect spot.

 Often overlooked by foreign tourists, the Alpstein mountain range in Appenzell boasts superb sceneries and many hiking and mountain biking options for the outdoors lovers.